dustinpfister/blog_posts/_posts/express-middleware-applaction-level.md

 app.listen(8080);
 ```

-Just call app.get pass the path or pattern to attach to, and then the middleware in the form of a function or array of functions involving used the next callback to move between them.
+Just call app.get and pass the path or pattern to attach to, then pass the middleware in the form of a function or array of functions.
+Each function will then be passed a request object as the first argument, and a response object as the second argument, and in situations in which there is an array of functions, or for some reason I want to continue to the next middleware in line there is also a next argument that can be used as a third argument in a middleware function.

 ## 2 - App.all